 Proving Bad Faith in a Bad Faith Insurance Claim

 In order to establish that an insurance company acted in bad faith, you must show that the facts and circumstances surrounding the insurance company’s actions indicate that the company acted in bad faith.
-Because the bad faith inquiry is focused on specific facts and circumstances and varies in each case, it can be very difficult to establish that an insurance company acted in bad faith.
-This is one of the many reasons why you should work with an experienced car accident lawyer after a car accident.
+Because the bad faith inquiry is focused on specific facts and circumstances that vary in each case, it can be very difficult to establish that an insurance company acted in bad faith.
+This is one of the many reasons why you should work with an experienced and trusted accident lawyer after a car accident.

-It is important to understand that your claim against an insurance company that you believe acted in bad faith is separate from that against the other driver who was responsible for your accident.
-A bad faith insurance lawyer can help you better understand how a bad faith insurance lawsuit differs from a car accident lawsuit filed against the at-fault driver.
+It is important to understand that your claim against an insurance company that you believe acted in bad faith is separate from your claim against the other driver who was responsible for your accident.
+An expert insurance lawyer can help you better understand how a bad faith insurance lawsuit differs from a car accident lawsuit filed against the at-fault driver.

 Damages in a Bad Faith Insurance Lawsuit

-The law on which types of compensation (also known as “damages“) are available in a bad faith lawsuit varies by jurisdiction.
-Depending on the circumstances, you may be entitled to recover:
+The law on which types of compensation (also known as damages) are available in a bad faith lawsuit varies by jurisdiction.

 If you were involved in a car accident and believe that an insurance company is acting in bad faith with respect to your claims, a car accident lawyer may be able to help.

-Sutliff & Stout are Houston, Texas car accident lawyers who have experience handling bad faith insurance claims.
-To schedule a free and confidential consultation about your case, text or call (281) 853-8446 anytime, 24/7.
+Sutliff & Stout Law Firm have Board-Certified Houston car accident lawyers who have experience handling bad faith insurance claims.
+To schedule a free and confidential consultation about your case, text or call (713) 987-7111 anytime or complete an online contact form.